 (Initial Cash flow + 0) / Initial Cash flow = 1 A 100% gain.

-- Barclays’ XXV fund is essentially a true short (not a rebalanced inverse fund) of VXX that was initiated July 16th, 2010.
-VXX has decreased a factor 40 since that date (split adjusted 1751 to 43.24), but XXV has increased less than a factor of 2—from 20 to 38.42.
+- Barclays’ XXV fund (terminated August 2017) was essentially a true short (not a rebalanced inverse fund) of VXX that was initiated July 16th, 2010.
+As of March 2014, VXX had decreased a factor 40 since that date (split-adjusted 1751 to 43.24), but XXV had increased less than a factor of 2—from 20 to 38.42.
 The chart below compares XXV’s performance to XIV, an inverse, daily resetting ETN.

 What’s the leverage of a short sale position?